netbox-community/netbox-plugin-tutorial/tutorial/step09-rest-api.md

 # Step 9: REST API

 The REST API enables powerful integration with other systems which exchange data with NetBox.
-It is powered by the [Django REST Framework](https://www.django-rest-framework.org/) or DRF (which is _not_ a component of Django itself).
+It is powered by the [Django REST Framework](https://www.django-rest-framework.org/) (DRF), which is _not_ a component of Django itself.
 In this tutorial, we'll see how we can extend NetBox's REST API to serve our plugin.

 :blue_square: **Note:** If you skipped the previous step, run `git checkout step08-filter-sets`.

 Our API code will live in the `api/` directory under `netbox_access_lists/`.
-Let's go ahead and create that as well as an `__init__.py` now:
+Let's go ahead and create that as well as an `__init__.py` file now:

 ```bash
 $ cd netbox_access_lists/